Milestones for Women in American Politics

 Three congresswomen became the first women of color to chair congressional committees: Representative Stephanie Tubbs Jones (D-OH), Committee on Ethics; Representative Juanita Millender-McDonald (D-CA), Committee on House Administration; and Representative Nydia Velasquez (D-NY), Committee on Small Business.

-Colleen Hanabusa (D) became president of the Hawaii Senate, the first woman of color to hold the top leadership position in a state legislative chamber.
+Colleen Hanabusa (D) became president of the Hawaii Senate, the first woman of color and the Asian Pacific Islander woman to hold the top leadership position in a state legislative chamber.

-Karen Bass (D) became speaker of the California State Assembly, the first woman of color to serve as speaker of a state house.
+Karen Bass (D) became speaker of the California State Assembly, the first woman of color to serve as speaker of a state house and the first Black woman to lead either house of a state legislature.

 Denise Juneau (D) was elected Montana's Superintendent of Public Instruction, the first Native American woman elected to any statewide executive office in the U.S.